jarulsamy/SimmerTheToads/SimmerTheToads/README.md

 # Simmer The Toads

 This is the primary Python module that will comprise our application.
+This module is responsible for all the authenticated Spotify API calls, playlist analysis/reordering, and serving the React frontend.

-The existing files/directories serve the following functions:
+The existing notable files/directories serve the following functions:

 - `views.py`: This is where all the major routes of our app will live.
 This can be split into smaller submodules if need be.
-- `static/`: Contains public CSS, JS, images, and other publicly viewable assets.
-- `templates/`: Contains Jinja2 templates for HTML generation.
+- `engine.py`: Contains Flask agnostic Spotify integration (playlist interactions, analysis, reordering, etc.).
 - `tests/`: Contains unit and integration testing assets.

-## Developer Environment Setup
+## Backend Developer Environment Setup

 1. Install [Python 3.8](https://www.python.org/downloads/) or later.